-We have conducted teacher selection research with over 20,000 teacher education applicants around the globe (in UK, Europe, Africa, and Australia).
-Our research on teacher development and teacher recruitment is currently taking place in the UK and in Australia.
-The foundation of high-quality research and our strong links to teachers and teacher education puts us in a unique position to address key needs in the field.
+We have conducted research with over 100,000 prospective teachers around the globe (in UK, Europe, Africa, and Australia).
+The foundation of high-quality research and our strong links to education and teacher development puts us in a strong position to deliver effective solutions to recruitment, selection, and development challenges.

 Grounded in research.
 Connected to practice.

 Our solutions are built on a strong foundation of evidence and are widely tested across contexts.
 Our research is published in peer-reviewed scientific journals.
 Below you can browse our research snapshots, which you can click on to view the full articles.
 You can also keep up to date with our research on Twitter and LinkedIn

 Our research on T-Screen situational judgment tests (SJTs) shows that our tests are reliable and valid, with a good distribution of scores, meaning that it discriminates between higher- and lower-performing applicants.

 Klassen, R. M., Kim, L. E., Rushby, J., & Bardach, L. (2020).
 Can we improve how we screen applicants for initial teacher education?
 Teaching and Teacher Education, 87, 102949.

 Bardach, L., Rushby, J. V., Kim, L. E., & Klassen, R. M. (2020).
 Using video-based situational judgment tests for teacher selection: A quasi-experiment exploring the relations between test format, subgroup differences, and applicant reactions.
 European Journal of Work and Organisational Psychology

 Klassen, R.M., Durksen, T.L., Rowett, E., & Patterson, F. (2014).
 Applicant reactions to a situational judgment test used for selection into initial teacher training.
 International Journal of Educational Psychology, 3, 104-125. doi: 10.4471/ijep.2014.07